thosgood/this-weeks-finds/markdown/201-250/week235.md

 we inevitably correlate its state with that of the environment.

-In quantum mechanics, correlations often take the form of
+In quantum mechanics, correlations often take the form of "entanglement".
-\"entanglement\".
 And this is a dangerous thing.
-For example, if our quantum computer is in a superposition of lots of states where it\'s doing interesting things, and we peek at it to see *which*, we get entangled with it, and its state seems to \"collapse\" down to one specific possibility.
-We say it \"decoheres\".
+For example, if our quantum computer is in a superposition of lots of states where it's doing interesting things, and we peek at it to see *which*, we get entangled with it, and its state seems to "collapse" down to one specific possibility.
+We say it "decoheres".

-Won\'t the entanglement caused by pumping out waste heat screw up the coherence needed for quantum computation to work its wonders?
+Won't the entanglement caused by pumping out waste heat screw up the coherence needed for quantum computation to work its wonders?

 I finally realized the answer was: maybe not.
 Yes, the quantum state of the computer gets entangled with that of the environment - but maybe if one is clever, only the *irrelevant* aspects of its state will get
-entangled: aspects that don\'t affect the computation.
-After all, it\'s this irrelevant information that one is trying to pump out, not the relevant information.
+entangled: aspects that don't affect the computation.
+After all, it's this irrelevant information that one is trying to pump out, not the relevant information.

 So, maybe it can work.
-I need to catch up on what people have written about this, even though most of it speaks the language of \"error correction\" rather than thermodynamics.
+I need to catch up on what people have written about this, even though most of it speaks the language of "error correction" rather than thermodynamics.
 Here are some things, including material Scott Aaronson recommended to me.

 Gentle introductions: